 Weekly signals from Chinese military media.

-The reader-facing weekly publication from China Mil Watch — a synthesis of the daily Chinese-language monitoring archive into a single editorial brief for policy readers, analysts, and journalists.
-Source-grounded, restrained, and aware of what official messaging does and does not reveal.
+The weekly analytical brief from China Mil Watch, an independent project monitoring Chinese military and security reporting in the original Mandarin from official and authoritative PRC sources.
+Each edition distills a week of daily monitoring into a single brief for policy readers, analysts, and journalists — source-grounded, restrained, and aware of what official messaging does and does not reveal.

 Latest Edition